bastienbotrel/Predicting-lung-cancer-survival-time-by-OWKIN/README.md

 ## Model Building

 First of all, I performed a survival analysis using a **proportional hazard model** (Cox model), based on clinical data and radiomics features.
-I used this model as a *reference model* to the deep learning models I tried afterwards.
-This model contains 7 variables (3 clinical and 4 radiomics features) significant at 5% threshold.
+I used this model as a *baseline model* to the deep learning models I tried afterwards.
+This model contains 6 variables (3 clinical and 3 radiomics features) significant at 5% threshold.

 Then, I used the 3D CT scans in a **Survival Convolutional Neural Network** (SCNN) trained with a loss function specific to survival analysis (Cox PH loss function [1]).
 The SCNN output a risk score for each patient, which is then integrated in a Cox model on top of the clinical data previously retained in the reference model.

 I tried two others CNN trained with the same loss function:
-* **SCNN** from **2D CT scans** in order to increase the sample size of the train data (3D CT scans have been cut at the center of the tumor in each axis)
+* **Survival Convolutional Neural Network** from **2D CT scans** in order to increase the sample size of the train data (3D CT scans have been cut at the center of the tumor in each axis)
-* **Clinical Survival Convolutional Network** combining the 3D CT scans with the clinical/radiomics features
+* **Clinical Survival Convolutional Neural Network** combining the 3D CT scans with the clinical/radiomics features

 ## Results